mbr4477/blog/content/blog/2023/12/10/marcel-projections.md

    We don’t want as much weight on the 2020 season, and weighting by total PA helps account for this.
 The higher-than-average rate in 2020 pulls the estimate up to 0.032.
 Including total PA weights gives $[3(2304) + 4(5944) + 5(5215)] / [3(66304) + 4(181115) + 5(181574)] = 0.031$.
 Without the PA component, the 2020-2023 league-level HR rate would be $[3(0.035) + 4(0.033) + 5(0.029)] / 12 = 0.032$.
 The higher-than-average rate in 2020 has an outsized affect on the total rate, increasing it by 0.001.

 > For the Juan Soto example, we can use the new 0.031 estimate instead of the previous value of . . .
 0.031 ?!
-Why are the league-level HR values the same despite this change?
-It’s because Soto is an everyday player, so his PA reflects the total league PA.
-If the league PA goes up, so does his.
-If the league PA goes down, his does too.
+Why are the league-level HR/PA values the same despite this change?
+It’s because Soto is an everyday player, so his PA reflects a relatively fixed proprortion of total league PA.
+If the league PA goes up 1.5&times;, so does his PA.
+If the league PA goes down 0.8&times;, his does to by the same proportion.
 The difference would become more apparent for bench players whose PA more independent from the league PA.

 How does this alternate approach change the projections overall?
 Well, on the Lahman database of batting stats, the correlation between the original Marcel and the alternate Marcel is 0.997, roughly meaning that 99.7% of the variation in the original Marcel is still captured in the alternate version.
 The biggest difference is 0.76-0.78 HR on players with  the lowest PA (<100).
 So the alternate version isn’t that different from the original while also being a bit more robust and applicable to rookies.